Auroraz116/auroraz116.github.io/_pages/projects.md

   <img src="https://github.com/Auroraz116/auroraz116.github.io/blob/master/images/drivesim.png?raw=true" width="60%" height="60%">
 </center>

-- &nbsp; Extracted high-precision 3D map data from google map and built scenes of high accuracy in Roadrunner
+- &nbsp; Extracted high-precision 3D map data from google map and built digital scenes of high accuracy in Roadrunner and Cesium
-- &nbsp; Created complicated simulations of real traffic scenarios to help redesign the Roosevelt Blvd in Philadelphia, improving safety and accommodating high-capacity transit infrastructure
+- &nbsp; Created multiple simulations of real traffic scenarios in Unity and Carla to help redesign the Roosevelt Blvd in Philadelphia, improving safety and accommodating high-capacity transit infrastructure
-- &nbsp; Work with Jitsik LLC, a startup company in Mixed Reality, testing the Unity and Unreal API of the Earth to create Virtual Reality models, extending the work for application as a planning support tool
+- &nbsp; Work with Jitsik LLC, a startup company in Mixed Reality, testing the Unity and Unreal API of the Earth to create Virtual Reality models, extending the work for application and completed the pipeline for digital twin development
+- &nbsp; Published as the first author: "Pipeline for fast Digital Twin development and integration in Driving Simulation" for the 2024 Road Safety & Simulation Conference

 ## Quadrotor Control and Motion Planning Algorithm Development
 *2024.1 - 2024.4*